Nautical Interior Design

 The deck space of a sailing boat with a command area and a small refreshment area

-The outdoor space thus becomes a plus value capable of recreating a direct relationship with the surrounding marine environment.
-Current trends also see this environment exploited for the consumption of meals and for this purpose, it may be useful to insert a stainless steel barbecue capable of ensuring durability over time.
-Each seat must be equipped with waterproof cushions and padding, while the support surface must guarantee resistance against the action of salt, sun and atmospheric agents.
-The outdoor furniture containers are very useful, capable of hosting objects and accessories in case of need.
-Practicality must be the basis of any choice and shape the furniture according to the needs of the users.
+The outdoor space thus becomes an added value capable of recreating a direct relationship with the surrounding marine environment.
+Current trends see this environment also being used for eating meals and to this end, it may be useful to include a stainless steel barbecue capable of ensuring durability over time.
+Each seat must be equipped with waterproof cushions and padding, while the support surface must guarantee resistance to the action of salt, sun and atmospheric agents.
+Container outdoor furniture is very useful, capable of holding objects and accessories when necessary.
+Practicality must be the basis of any choice and shape the furniture according to the needs of users.
 Safety in open areas is also essential for personal safety: handles, supports and balustrades must limit access to the sea and life jackets and life jackets must always be present.

-Furthermore, an aspect increasingly taken into consideration by designers in the nautical sector is respect for the maritime environment.
+Furthermore, an aspect increasingly taken into consideration by designers in the nautical sector is represented by the respect for the maritime environment.
 The choice must increasingly focus on management systems that guarantee energy savings and on natural and recycled materials.

 In conclusion, it can be said that the design of the spaces inside and outside the boats must take into account some fundamental factors:

-• the context of quiet and continuous movement that places user safety at the center of planning;
+• the context of quiet and continuous movement that places user safety at the centre of planning;

-• the particular microclimatic conditions that require greater attention in the choice of materials suitable to resist marine action;
+• the particular microclimatic conditions that require greater attention in the choice of materials suitable for resisting marine action;

-• the reduced heights and limited sizes that require lighting design aimed at increasing the light inside the rooms and passageways;
+• the low heights and limited square footage that require lighting design aimed at increasing the light inside the rooms and passageways;

-• environments that are different from the residential ones on land that require the same comfort and high functionality but are in constant motion.
+• environments different from residential ones on the mainland that require the same comfort and high functionality but are in constant movement.

-For fans of the sector there are numerous exhibitions and fairs that take place throughout the country and that can be visited to stay updated on the most innovative technologies.
-Famous examples of this are the Mostra d’Oltremare held in Naples, the Venice Boat Show and that of Genoa.
+For enthusiasts of the sector, there are numerous exhibitions and fairs that take place throughout the country and that can be visited to stay updated on the most innovative technologies.
+Famous examples are the Mostra d'Oltremare held in Naples, the Salone Nautico in Venice and the one in Genoa.

 Cover photo: Ferretti Group